-2012/13 2013/14 2014/15 2015/16 Number of children and young people 1,968 2,418 2,670 2,785
+2013/14 2014/15 2015/16 2016/17 Number of children and young people 2,418 2,670 2,785 2,787

 ^{} Due to the introduction of the Children's Hearings (Scotland) Act 2011 in June 2013, 2013/14 information uses a combination of interim orders and Place of Safety Warrants from the 1995 Act to provide an overall figure.
-Years prior to 2013/14 are calculated using Place of Safety Warrant volumes.

 Interim Compulsory Supervision Orders and Interim Variations of Compulsory Supervision Orders are more flexible in their application than Place of Safety Warrants, which at least partly accounts for the differences in numbers between current and prior years.
-Interim orders numbers are highest for children aged under one, but are also common for older age groups.
+Interim orders numbers are highest for children aged under one, but are also common for all age groups.

-Figure 4.3 Children and young people with interim orders made by Children's Hearings in 2015/16
+Figure 4.3 Children and young people with interim orders made by Children's Hearings in 2016/17